-These chicken wings are marinated and basted in an Asian inspired chili lime sauce, then grilled for a different twist on a game day favorite.
+These Vietnamese Chili Lime chicken wings are marinated and basted in an Asian inspired chili lime sauce, then grilled for a different twist on a game day favorite.
 They're a little sweet and a little spicy, but super delicious.

-I first saw these wings years ago on a cooking show and started looking for similar recipes.
-I've tweaked it a bit over the years and this one hits all the notes I'm looking for.
-It's got a little sweetness from honey, a little spiciness from Vietnamese garlic chili sauce, a little savoriness from soy sauce and shallots, and a little tanginess from rice vinegar and lime.
-There's a lot of flavors going on there but it all comes together well for a delicious end result.
+These Asian chili lime chicken wings have a little sweetness from honey, a little spiciness from Vietnamese garlic chili sauce, a little savoriness from soy sauce and shallots, and a little tanginess from rice vinegar and lime.
+There's a lot of bold flavors going on here but they all come together for a delicious end result.

 How to make the chili lime chicken marinade and sauce

 To make the marinade and sauce add ½ cup of Vietnamese chili garlic sauce to a medium bowl along with ⅓ cup honey, ⅓ cup vegetable oil, ¼ cup soy sauce, ¼ cup pureed shallot (onion works too), ¼ cup rice vinegar, 1 teaspoon salt, and the juice and zest of 1-2 limes.
 Whisk all of the ingredients to combine.